panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 **2. The description**

-After the mission follows a brief description of your project.
-It should slightly detail the mission.
+After the mission follows a brief description: *"Why should I use it?"* It should slightly detail the mission.

 For example, this is what I use for description: